 How is PCOS Diagnosed?

 Because PCOS symptoms, like irregular periods, can be related to many other conditions, it’s often difficult for women to get a diagnosis.
-There isn’t a single test to definitively diagnose PCOS, so your doctor will play detective by asking your health history and performing a physical exam.
+There isn’t a single test to definitively diagnose PCOS, so your doctor will assess you based on your health history and a physical exam.
 In addition to understanding your menstrual cycles, your doctor will also want to know about your weight, acne, hair growth patterns, and your medical history (and your family’s) regarding periods, PCOS, and infertility.

 How to Treat PCOS

 - Metformin.
-This works by decreasing the excess insulin that some women have with PCOS.
+This medication works by decreasing the excess insulin that some women have with PCOS.
 This is particularly useful for women who are heavier and/or are pre-diabetic.